Not Your Average

 Therapy Practice

-I earned my Bachelor of Science in Psychology & Brain Sciences from The Catholic University of America and my Master of Social Work from the University of Maryland, Baltimore.
-My training and clinical experience have informed my work with adults, young professionals, and college students navigating trauma, stress, life transitions, and emotional regulation difficulties.
+I earned my Bachelor’s degree in Psychology and Brain Sciences from The Catholic University of America and my Master of Social Work from the University of Maryland, Baltimore.
+I’ve worked with adults, young professionals, and college students navigating trauma, life transitions, anxiety, and chronic stress.

 Jada Maultsby